shivammakwan/periodic-table-visualizer/README.md

 - **Interactive Tooltips**: Quick information on hover
 - **Detailed Element View**: Comprehensive information panel for each element

+### 🔍 Filter Design Decisions

+Our filtering system was carefully designed to balance power with usability:

+- **Multi-selection Filters**: Category, Block, Period, and Physical State allow multiple selections to create flexible combinations.
+- **Single-selection Filters**: Atomic Mass Range and Discovery Period intentionally allow only one selection at a time:
+  - **Atomic Mass Range**: Single selection provides a clearer mental model than potentially overlapping ranges
+  - **Discovery Period**: Historical timelines are more naturally explored one era at a time
+  - This approach reduces complexity and creates more predictable, focused filtering results

 ## 🎨 Theme & Design

 The application features a playful, cartoonish design with: